invap/rt-monitor-example-app/README.md

 From a general point of view, the component `main` implements the infinite control loop (through function `main`) which, after taking some initial actions like initialising some variables, painting the background of the LCD (functions `background` of component `ex_display`), and initializing the ADC (function `adc_init` of component `ex_adc`), proceeds to subsequently compute the average of 16 samples, read from the ADC (through function `sample` of component `ex_adc`) and then write the engineering value corresponding to that computation in numbers in the lower section of the screen (through `measure` of component `ex_display`) and as a vertical bar (akin to a VU meter) in the central part of the LCD (through `bat` of component `ex_display`).

-Below we provide an explanation of the different implementaions contained in this project.
-Notice that, as in the case of testing, the notion of *buggy* for the implementation experiencing bugs, and *patched* for the implementaion correcting them is relative to the formal properties we stated in the specification of the system we gave in Section [The software layer of the system as a structured sequential process](#the-software-layer-of-the-system-as-a-structured-sequential-process).
+Below we provide an explanation of the different implementations contained in this project.
+Notice that, as in the case of testing, the notion of *buggy* for the implementation experiencing bugs, and *patched* for the implementation correcting them is relative to the formal properties we stated in the specification of the system we gave in Section [The software layer of the system as a structured sequential process](#the-software-layer-of-the-system-as-a-structured-sequential-process).

 There are four different implementations of the application sketched above:
 1. *buggy app*: contains an implementation experiencing a bug in the function `bar`, which displays the engineering value as a vertical bar.
 The bug is located in [line 136](https://github.com/invap/rt-monitor-example-app/blob/main/buggy%20app/functions.c#L136) where the instruction `for(signed int i = h+66 ; i > g+66 ; i--)` turns pixels off whenever the current engineering value is smaller than the previous one.
 There, it should iterate until `i >= g+66` in order to satisfy that the last row of pixels of the vertical bar that are painted in green, is the one corresponding to the current engineering value.
-Aditionally, the implementaion relies on implicitly enforcing an upper bound (code fragment from [line 106] (https://github.com/invap/rt-monitor-example-app/blob/main/buggy%20app/functions.c#L106) to [line 134](https://github.com/invap/rt-monitor-example-app/blob/main/buggy%20app/functions.c#L134)) and a lower bound (code fragment from [line 136](https://github.com/invap/rt-monitor-example-app/blob/main/buggy%20app/functions.c#L136) to [line 145](https://github.com/invap/rt-monitor-example-app/blob/main/buggy%20app/functions.c#L145)) for the rows on the geometry of the bar, disregarding the conversion of the engineering value to a specific row in the geometry of the bar (i.e., [the value computed for the variable `g`](https://github.com/invap/rt-monitor-example-app/blob/main/buggy%20app/functions.c#L98)).
-Notice that even when this last observation does not manifest as a bug, checking the correctness of the implementation according to the behaviour prescribed by the specification requires to predicate about the appropriateness of the value computed for `g` with respecto to the engineering value, and the shape of the bar which would fail the value of `g` is not explicitly bound the intende geometry of the bar.
+Additionally, the implementation relies on implicitly enforcing an upper bound (code fragment from [line 106] (https://github.com/invap/rt-monitor-example-app/blob/main/buggy%20app/functions.c#L106) to [line 134](https://github.com/invap/rt-monitor-example-app/blob/main/buggy%20app/functions.c#L134)) and a lower bound (code fragment from [line 136](https://github.com/invap/rt-monitor-example-app/blob/main/buggy%20app/functions.c#L136) to [line 145](https://github.com/invap/rt-monitor-example-app/blob/main/buggy%20app/functions.c#L145)) for the rows on the geometry of the bar, disregarding the conversion of the engineering value to a specific row in the geometry of the bar (i.e., [the value computed for the variable `g`](https://github.com/invap/rt-monitor-example-app/blob/main/buggy%20app/functions.c#L98)).
+Notice that even when this last observation does not manifest as a bug, checking the correctness of the implementation according to the behaviour prescribed by the specification requires to predicate about the appropriateness of the value computed for `g` with respecto to the engineering value, and the shape of the bar which would fail the value of `g` is not explicitly bound the intended geometry of the bar.
 2. *patched app*: contains an implementation correcting both problems explained above.
 See code fragment from [line 142](https://github.com/invap/rt-monitor-example-app/blob/main/buggy%20app/functions.c#L142) to [line 145](https://github.com/invap/rt-monitor-example-app/blob/main/buggy%20app/functions.c#L145) and [line 98](https://github.com/invap/rt-monitor-example-app/blob/main/buggy%20app/functions.c#L98) to [line 105](https://github.com/invap/rt-monitor-example-app/blob/main/buggy%20app/functions.c#L105).

 **[[[ ToDo: Complete the descriptions of the implementations. ]]]**